Table of Contents

-Some of the dangerous materials that you may see at a construction site include lead, asbestos, chromium, cadmium, and other chemical products.
+Some dangerous materials you may see at a construction site include lead, asbestos, chromium, cadmium, and other chemical products.
 A careful risk assessment and understanding of underground or overhead cables can prevent explosions that spread debris during electrical work.
 Construction vehicles can also kick up toxic dust, so drive carefully.

 To a certain degree, personal protective equipment can reduce the risk of organ damage or slow it down, shielding workers from breathing in hazardous chemicals and particles.
 But this construction equipment is expensive, and worker training is too!

 Constant movement occurs at construction sites, and a slight human error or failing equipment can result in an object falling down on an unsuspecting worker.
 This can result in injuries or a quick wrongful death.